-- filled-circles on the bisector represent the basins out of the validity domain, where only the regional model is applicable; - empty-circles on the bisector are basins within D{lim} for which the regional model has been selected as the operational model; - empty-circles below the bisector are basins within D{lim} for which the propagated estimate has been selected, and the propagated estimates provide an improvement over the regional ones; - empty-circles above the bisector are basins within D{lim} for which the propagated estimate has been selected, but the propagated errors are greater than the regional ones.
+- filled circles on the bisector represent basins outside the validity domain, where only the regional model is applicable; - empty circles on the bisector are basins within Dlim for which the regional model has been selected as the operational model; - empty circles below the bisector are basins within Dlim for which the propagated estimate has been selected, and the propagated estimates provide an improvement over the regional ones; - empty-circles above the bisector are basins within Dlim for which the propagated estimate has been selected, but the propagated errors are greater than the regional ones.

-Most of the points out of the diagonal are in the lower part of the plot, which demonstrates that, when the propagated estimate is suitable to be used, it provides better performances than the corresponding regional estimation.
-Only for few basins there is a moderate increase in the operational error.
-These results are positive when compared to those of Fig. 4b, where no threshold distance has been applied.
-Although the comprehensive operational error ($RMSE{ASE}$) still suggests to use the ASE model, the dispersion of the points highlights the fact that the variance of the operational predictions is no longer appropriate to describe the reliability of the ASE model.
-This is again to say that, for basins beyond the threshold distance, the regional model is the most appropriate.
+Most of the points off the diagonal are in the lower part of the plot, which demonstrates that, when the propagated estimate is suitable for use, it provides better performances than the corresponding regional estimation.
+Only for a few basins is there a moderate increase in the operational error.
+These results are positive when compared to those of Fig. 4(b), in which no threshold distance was applied.
+Although the comprehensive operational error (RMSEASE) still suggests use of the ASE model, the dispersion of the points highlights the fact that the variance of the operational predictions is no longer appropriate to describe the reliability of the ASE model.
+This again confirms that, for basins beyond the threshold distance, the regional model is the most appropriate.

-The same procedure has been applied for the L{CV} and the L{CA} estimation, but no conclusive results have been reached.
-Fig. 5 clearly shows, for L{CV} , that the ASE model does not produce reliable results and, when applicable, produces a deterioration of the regional estimates.
-Similar results apply to the L{CA} , for which the method seems not applicable at all.
-These negative results can be in part ascribed to the high uncertainty of the sample higher-order L-moments estimated on short data records.
-This uncertainty prevents a correct estimation of the parameter α and of the bounds of the validity domain, thus deteriorating the quality of the results obtained with the ASE approach: the same effect impacts the size of the domain of validity of the ASE approach, with D{lim} decreasing with increasing order of the L-moment.
+The same procedure was applied for the $L{\rm CV}$ and $L{\rm CA}$ estimations, but no conclusive results were reached.
+Figure 5 clearly shows, for $L{\rm CV}$ , that the ASE model does not produce reliable results and, when applicable, produces a deterioration of the regional estimates.
+Similar results apply to $L{\rm CA}$ , for which the method seems not applicable at all.
+These negative results can be ascribed in part to the high uncertainty of the sample higher-order L-moments estimated on short data records.
+This uncertainty prevents correct estimation of the parameter $\alpha$ and of the bounds of the validity domain, thus deteriorating the quality of the results obtained with the ASE approach: the same effect influences the size of the domain of validity of the ASE approach, with $D{lim}$ decreasing with increasing order of the L-moment.
 In our case study, the domain of validity becomes so small that there are not enough pairs of basins included within the threshold distance that can be used for a robust calibration.
-Lack of data not only affects the sample uncertainty, but also makes difficult to investigate the complex mechanisms of propagation of the second- and third-order L-moments.
-The available database is not able to support a detailed analysis of such mechanisms, making the uncertainty related to the "model error" impossible to be estimated, and hampering the applicability of the procedure.
+Lack of data not only affects the sample uncertainty, but also makes it difficult to investigate the complex mechanisms of propagation of the second- and thirdorder L-moments.
+The available database cannot support a detailed analysis of such mechanisms, making the uncertainty related to the "model error" impossible to estimate, and hampering the applicability of the procedure.